smalers/welcome-to-the-usa/1956/booklet/08-rights-and-priveleges-of-a-citizen.md

 I may educate my children in free schools.

-I have the right to worship ans I think best.
+I have the right to worship as I think best.

 I have the right to "life, liberty, and the pursuit of happiness."